Founder and President

 Engineering Project Manager

-David contributes a broad range of technical and management expertise to the Wisewood Energy team by way of his firm Wildephor, a California-based consultancy focused on the analysis and implementation of bioenergy and other renewable energy projects.
-David specializes in cost and schedule analysis, project risk analysis and management, and various types of financial modeling to support successful project development and delivery.
-The winding road that eventually led him to Wisewood Energy has included degrees in architectural and civil engineering, a decade of work on nuclear waste site remediation projects for the U.S. Department of Energy, and a stint as a public policy instructor at the University of California, Berkeley.
-Having grown up in a small farming town in Pennsylvania, he relishes his current role in the bioenergy field, which satisfies a lifelong desire to work with rural communities to build environmentally and economically sustainable projects.
-David tempers his analytical side with frequent trail runs in the Santa Cruz Mountains near his home and by playing bass in several rock bands.
+David contributes a broad range of technical and management expertise to the Wisewood Energy team by way of his firm Wildephor, a California-based consultancy focused on the analysis and construction of bioenergy and other renewable energy projects.
+David specializes in cost and schedule analysis, project risk analysis and management, and various types of financial modeling to support project development and delivery.
+The road that led him to Wisewood Energy has included degrees in architectural and civil engineering, a decade of work on nuclear waste site remediation projects for the U.S. Department of Energy, and a stint as a public policy instructor at the University of California, Berkeley.
+Having grown up in a farming town in Pennsylvania, he relishes his current role in the bioenergy field, which satisfies a lifelong desire to work with rural communities to build environmentally and economically sustainable projects.
+David tempers his analytical side with trail runs in the Santa Cruz Mountains near his home and by playing in several rock bands.

 A natural problem solver, Jesse is an engineer with an interest in renewable energy.
 He manages data analysis, energy modeling, project design, and detailed drawings for Wisewood Energy projects.
 After receiving his bachelor’s of science degree in mechanical engineering from Oregon State University, Jesse worked in research and development of medical X-ray equipment.
 One product he developed is now installed hospitals around the world.
 Originally from Coos Bay, Jesse enjoys working on motorcycles and exploring Oregon hiking trails.